-Funeral of Marian Finucane will take place on Tuesday
+The funeral of RTÉ broadcaster Marian Finucane will take place on Tuesday next in Co Kildare.

 Her remains will arrive at St Brigid’s Church, Kill, for her funeral Mass at 12 noon, which will be followed by private burial.